miklevin/MikeLev.in/_posts/2023-01-09-automating-2fa-web-login-via-microsoft-playwright.md

 headline: Solving My Authentication Problem with Microsoft Playwright and PyPi Authenticator
 description: After researching options, I decided to create a service to check if I still had web-based authentication.
 I then found the PyPi Authenticator project which allowed me to automate 2FA from the command line.
 After a long day, I was able to get it working and move on to the next project.
 Come read my story to learn how I solved my authentication problem!
 keywords: 2FA, Web Login, Microsoft Playwright, Authentication, PyPi Authenticator, YouTube Analytics, Automation, Command Line, Email, Service
-categories: python, email, microsoft playwright
+categories: microsoft playwright, python, email
 permalink: /blog/automating-2fa-web-login-via-microsoft-playwright/
 layout: post
 group: blog